WarpspeedSCP/derpcalc/README.md

 # derpcalc
 derpcalc- the multipurpose scientific calculator app

-This is a QT Creator project, and to build it, you will need qmake.
+This is a QT Creator project, and to build it, you will need qmake (or qt creator).
-You will also need to install the `libncurses5-dev` library using your package manager.
+You will also need to install the `ncurses` and `mpfr` libraries using your package manager.

 This project uses parts of the boost library collection, including -